Erlangen station: Regional services

 In regional services, the station is served by Regional-Express services on timetable route 820 (Nuremberg–Fürth–Erlangen–Forchheim–Bamberg–Lichtenfels–Sonnenberg) and route 891.2 (Nuremberg–Fürth–Erlangen–Forchheim).
 The RE trains are operated with Talent 2 services running at up to 160 km/h.
 These services are designated as line R2 by the Greater Nuremberg Transport Association (Verkehrsverbund Großraum Nürnberg, VGN).
 Since December 2010, Nuremberg S-Bahn line S1 has also run to Erlangen station.
+In the 2026 timetable, the following regional services stop at the station: